 · CNS: Depression, seizures, circling, head pressing, paresis, blindness (encephalitis)

 · Skin: Multifocal papules and nodules ranging from 1-25 mm in diameter, +/- ulceration

-· Upper respiratory tract: Sneezing, snuffling, mucopurulent to hemorrhagic nasal discharge; +/- swelling over bridge of nose that may progress to facial deformity; +/- otitis media, dyspnea, mandibular lymphadenomegaly
+· Upper respiratory tract: Sneezing, snuffling, mucopurulent to hemorrhagic chronic nasal discharge; +/- swelling over bridge of nose that may progress to facial deformity; +/- otitis interna, dyspnea, mandibular lymphadenomegaly

 TYPICAL GROSS FINDINGS:

 · Multiple small “cysts” (“cryptococcomas”) with a viscous, gelatinous appearance (not true cysts – are filled with microbes and the faint gray appearance is caused by the mucinous capsules)

 · Large gelatinous lesions (torulomas,) caused by unrestricted growth

 · Increased meningeal opacity with edema and congestion